LauKr/LauKr/README.md

 - 🌱 I’m currently learning different things like rust or engage myself in some beginner CTFs

-- 💬 Ask me about whatever you want, we'll see if I can answer :) But if you really want to know something then try solid state physics, my Raspberry Pi projects or my Network Layout.
+- 💬 Ask me about whatever you want, we'll see if I can answer :) But if you really want to get an answer then try solid state physics, LaTeX, my Raspberry Pi projects or my Network Layout.

 - 📫 How to reach me [via mail](mailto:info@laurenzkruty.de)